ffuxa/KinectedSurgery/README.md

 # Features

-The home window displays 8 images.
-A cursor on screen will help guide the hand movement.
+* The home window displays 8 images.
+* A cursor on screen will help guide the hand movement.
-Close hand while hovering on an image to select it and open it.
+* Close hand in a fist while hovering on an image to select it and open it.
-Once an image is opened, lift your left hand and close it to zoom in.
+* Once an image is opened, lift your left hand and close it in a fist to zoom in.
-Use right hand lasso gesture to go back to the home page.
+* Use right hand lasso gesture to go back to the home page.